-Maintaining a healthy work-life balance depends on commitment from both the employee and the employer, say Ioana Lupu, Associate Professor at EESEC Business School France and Mayra Ruiz-Castro, Sr. Lecturer at the University of Roehampton, UK.
+Maintaining a healthy work-life balance depends on commitment from both the employee and the employer, say Ioana Lupu, Associate Professor at ESSEC Business School France and Mayra Ruiz-Castro, Sr. Lecturer at the University of Roehampton, UK.
 On last week’s Talent Experience Live, they discussed shifting perspectives among at-home workers and what that means for employers.

 The prominence of work-life balance is here to stay for many organizations, but how can they maximize productivity and wellbeing among employees?
 The long-simmering issue sits on the forefront of HR, but the right approach and communication plan have yet to be determined.